khristinakokolus/analysis_snp/README.md

 ## Description

-The main idea of our project is to analyse the mutations of the given RNA sequence and compare minimum free energy of the initial RNA sequence and mutated one using RNAfold tool from [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
+The main idea of our project is to analyse protein KLF-10 and mutations of it to find how they can affect a person's health.

+First of all, we analysed the mutations of its RNA sequence and compared minimum free energy of the initial RNA sequence and mutated one using RNAfold tool from [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
 This helps to understand how the secondary structure of the protein can change due to changes in RNA sequences.
 In addition to this, it can have a different affect on the properties of the protein that changes.

+Then we analysed the structure of the protein using modeling of it.
+We used PyMol program and [IPBA website](https://www.dsimb.inserm.fr/dsimb_tools/ipba/) for the investigation of the similrity of the mutated structures and initial ones.
+We worked with RMSD coefficient and other alignment characteristics.

 ## Prerequisites